 The APR on personal loans can range from 6% all the way up to 36%.
 Usually, the lower your credit score, the higher your interest rate will be.

-If you’re concerned you won’t qualify, there are six methods of getting a personal loan with bad credit.
+If you’re concerned you won’t qualify, there are a few methods of getting a personal loan with bad credit.